-There is one main application period for the PPGG scholarships, which normally starts in June and ends in July each year.
-For PPGG scholarships programme start is in April of the respective next year with a German language course (f.e. if you applied in June 2017 your programme will start in April 2018).
-The academic programme starts then in October.
+There is one main application period for the HSP (PPGG) scholarships, which normally starts in June and ends in July each year.
+For HSP (PPGG) scholarships programme start is in April of the respective next year with a German language course (f.e. if you apply in June 2019 your programme will start in April 2020).
+The academic programme starts then in October 2020.

 2. Which kind of Bachelor degree do I need to have to be eligible to apply for this programme?